plone/plone.app.caching/README.txt

 the known best sets of cache settings that work with a typical default Plone installation:

-* *With caching proxy.* Settings useful for setups with a caching proxy such as Squid or Varnish.
+* *With caching proxy.*
+      Settings useful for setups with a caching proxy such as Squid or Varnish.

-* *Without caching proxy.* Settings useful for setups without a caching proxy.
+* *Without caching proxy.*
+      Settings useful for setups without a caching proxy.

 The only difference between these two profiles is the handling of content feeds and files/images in content space which are set with response headers that are a bit more aggressive when a caching proxy is available.

-Despite the minor differences, a setup with a caching proxy is generally faster for all responses, except for the ``composite views`` which by design are not cached in proxies in either of the default policies (see the composite view discussion below).
-However, most of the inline resources referenced by the composite views can be cached very effectively in the proxy.
+Despite the minor differences, a setup with a caching proxy will still generally be faster for all responses.
+This is true even for the "composite views" (which by design are not cached in proxies with either of the default profiles) since most of the inline resources referenced by these views can be cached very effectively in the proxy (see the composite view discussion later in this document)